Peter M. Hoffman

 Peter M. Hoffman was an American politician who served as Cook County Sheriff, Cook County Coroner, and as a member of the Cook County Board of Commissioners.
-His political career ended after a corruption scandal arose during his term as Cook County Sherriff.
+His political career ended after a corruption scandal arose during his term as Cook County Sheriff.
 He was a member of the Republican Party.

 Early life

 Hoffman was born in Des Plaines, Illinois, where he would continue to live during his adulthood.

 Career

 Hoffman worked as a grocer and a railroad clerk.
-He was the chief clerk of the Chicago and Northwestern Railroad.
+He was the chief clerk of the Chicago and North Western Railway.

 He served as president of the Village of Desplaines Board of Trustees.

 Cook County Commissioner

 Elected in 1898, and reelected in both 1900 and 1902, Hoffman served as a Republican member of the Cook County Board of Commissioners, elected from suburban Cook County.

 Cook County Coroner

 In 1904, Hoffman was elected Cook County Coroner as a Republican, and was reelected in 1908, 1912, 1916, and 1920.

 As coroner, he established the county's first "chemical laboratory", and appointed experienced pathologists and chemists.
 He was aggressive at prosecuting certain types of homicide, centering his political image on fighting to guard the innocent.
 Hoffman would even resort to stacking inquest juries in order to increase the likelihood of particular suspects being charged with homicide.

 In the aftermath of the Eastland disaster, Hoffman convened a jury within hours to help to determine accountability for the deaths.
 He also secured the Second Regiment Armory to use a central morgue for the victims of the disaster.

 He resigned the office of Cook County coroner in 1922 to assume the position of Cook County sheriff.